Lowclouds/logtag/README.md

 ```
 Note, that the defTags, above, created a global called, TRTL_CONTOURS, which you can use from the console.

-The next time, and every time after, the code reaches the log, 'string log' will output to the console.
+The next time, and every time after, the code reaches the log, it will output to the console.
 When you're tired of seeing it, turn it off with:

 ```js
 LogTag.clear(TRTL_CONTOURS)